section-engineering-education/engineering-education/content/articles/implementing-binary-search-tree-using-python/index.md

 A node is made up of three entities.
 A value with two pointers on the left and right.
 The root node is the parent component on each subtree.
 It can also be considered as the topmost node in a tree.

-The nodes attached to the parent element are referred to as chidren.
+The nodes attached to the parent element are referred to as children.
 Leaf nodes, on the other hand, are the base elements in a binary tree.

 ### Types of binary search trees
 The various types of binary trees include: